Hiscox Ltd Completes Share Buyback Tranche

 Hiscox (GB:HSX) has released an update.

-Hiscox Ltd has successfully executed the second tranche of its share buyback program, purchasing 145,000 ordinary shares on May 29, 2024, at prices ranging from 1,135.00 to 1,146.00 GBp per share.
-The average price paid for the shares was 1,139.65 GBp, and these shares will subsequently be cancelled.
-This move aligns with the company’s strategy to manage capital effectively and deliver value to shareholders.
+Hiscox Ltd has successfully executed the second tranche of its share buyback program, purchasing 140,000 of its ordinary shares at prices ranging from 1,138.00 to 1,152.00 GBp per share, with an average cost of 1,145.81 GBp.
+These shares are now set to be cancelled, potentially enhancing the value for existing shareholders.

 For further insights into GB:HSX stock, check out TipRanks’ Stock Analysis page.